 I don't think most of us would like to live our lives under such scrutiny.
 If we're honest, we must admit that there's something wrong with each of us.
 All of us.
 We all fail to live up to our standards.
 Other people fail to live up to our standards.
 And we certainly fail to live up to the standards we find in the Bible.
 Sometimes, when we're being pessimistic, it seems as if the human race is totally messed up, beyond repair.
-The other day, comedian Jim Gaffigan wrote this on the Internet: "Breaking: Humans continue streak of horribleness in 2015!"
+Much of the news is devoted to stories of how people steal, abuse, cheat, and murder.
 Every year, without fail, people act in awful ways toward each other.
 We are proud, selfish, greedy, lusting, lying, destructive, and hurtful.
-Every year, there are wars, murders, thefts, lies, and adulteries.
+Every year, there are wars, murders, thefts, lies, and acts of adultery.